-In most cases, an external junction box is located in the vincinity of the Operator Station to facilitate on/off control.
+In most cases, a junction box is located in the vincinity of the Operator Station to facilitate on/off control.
 The synchronisation system may then be connected to this junction box, or directly to the Remote plug.
+See C24 for additional information.